 In addition, we manufacture a group of products on behalf of a contract manufacturing customer and receive royalties on the customer's sales of products, which are marketed by that customer without an FDA-approved NDA or ANDA.
 If the FDA took enforcement action against such customer, the customer may be required to seek FDA approval for the group of products or withdraw them from the market, which could materially adversely affect our contract manufacturing and royalty revenues.
-Our contract manufacturing revenues from this group of unapproved products for the years ended December 31, 2013 were 2.1%, 2.2%, and 6.5% of total revenues, respectively.
-Our royalties on the net sales of these unapproved products for the years ended December 31, 2015, 2014, and 2013 were 0.4%, 0.5%, and 1.1% of total revenues, respectively.
+Our contract manufacturing revenues from this group of unapproved products for the years ended December 31, 2016, 2015, and 2014 were 1.2%, 2.1%, and 2.2% of total revenues, respectively.
+Our royalties on the net sales of these unapproved products for the years ended December 31, 2016, 2015, and 2014 were less than 1% of total revenues.